Hermseza/msu-programs/README.md

-# programs
+# msu-programs
-These are all of the programs that I have created in classes.
+These are all of the programs that I have created in classes at McNeese State University.